georgiosouzounis/lung-seg-xray-unet/README.md

 In the following, "author" refers to Georgios Ouzounis.

 - The work presented in this notebook is independent from past works of the author at varius companies and institutions.
-It differs with regards to the technology and code being used and does not relate to any prior products, research work or IP developed by the author.
+It differs with respect to the technology, code and data being used and does not relate to any prior products, research work or IP developed by the author.
 - This notebook (code) is developed explicitly for educational purposes, demonstrating how one can train the UNET model.
-It is not meant for any other usage and the author has no responsibility of its outcome and deliverables, if used for a purpose different from the one stated.
+It is not meant for any other usage and the author will not be held accountable of its outcome and deliverables, if used for a purpose different from the one stated.

 ## License